MassoudIb/Discord-Bot--A-Personal-Project/README.md

 3. Use the command: `/countdown <number in seconds>` to start a timer
 4. Use the command: `/draw <prompt>` to get an 1024x1024 image corresponding to your prompt

-## Step 5: Record conversations and translate from any language to English!
+## Step 5: Record Conversations and Translate from Any Language to English
 1. Use the command: `!join` for the bot to join the Voice Channel you are connected to.
 2. Use the command: `!record` for the bot to start recording you.
 3. Use the command: `!stop` for the bot to stop recording and process the audio.